MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-cloud-discovery.md

 4. Add the filter **Community use** equals **Rare**.

-4. Configure the actions to be take when an alert is triggered.
+4. Configure the actions to take when an alert is triggered.
 For example, for Office 365, check **Revoke app** for OAuth apps detected by the policy.

 > [!NOTE]
->  Supported for Office 365, Salesforce and G Suite app stores.
+>  Supported for G Suite, Office 365, and Salesforce app stores.

 ## Next steps